National News and Events

 World War 2 started on the 1st of September 1939 when Germany Invaded Poland, two days later on the 3rd of September 1939 The prime minister at the time Neville Chamberlain announced through the BBC radio that the United Kingdom would be going to war with Nazi Germany when they failed to withdraw there troops from Poland after being warned by Britain and France.
-At the end of World War 1 the Germans agreed to the “Treaty of Versailles” (the national archives, 2019) which was a treaty that formally ended World War 1 and put harsh terms on Germany including them taking full accountability for world war 1 other wise known as the “war guilt clause”, territorial losses including 10% European territory and all of its overseas colonies and significant reparations meaning that they had to a substantial amount for damages caused by the War.
+At the end of World War 1 the Germans agreed to the “Treaty of Versailles” (the national archives, 2019) which was a treaty that formally ended World War 1 and put harsh terms on Germany including them taking full accountability for world war 1 other wise known as the “war guilt clause”, territorial losses including 10% European territory and all of its overseas colonies and significant reparations meaning that they had to take a substantial amount for damages caused by the War.

 There are historians that disagree about the reason why world war happened.
 Some believe that it is due to the anger created towards Germany after world war 1 which is why the ‘”Treaty of Versailles” was created 4 years after the end of World War 1.
 While some historians believe that its was Hitlers aggression that started WW2 however many others believe that it was down to world leaders, including Neville Chamberlain for being too weak.
 In 1938, Chamberlain introduced a settlement called the Munich agreement